 Stakeholder informant interviews highlighted multiple geographic or regional initiatives that could align with Central 70 local hire programming to share knowledge or resources, throughout planning and implementation.
-The opportunities most frequently cited by interviewees are listed in order of frequency and include:
+Most frequently cited alignment opportunities are listed in order of frequency and include:

-Office of the National Western Center-City of Denver initiative to assist in the formation of a governance entity for the construction and development of the new year-round National Western Center.
-The office is responsible for the budget management, maintaining existing partnerships and recruiting additional public and private partners and developing strategic communications and community outreach efforts; Potential partner on community outreach, local hire program initiatives, and aligning resources to fund construction workforce pipeline development
+- Office of the National Western Center-City of Denver initiative to assist in the formation of a governance entity for the construction and development of the new year-round National Western Center.
+The office is responsible for the budget management, maintaining existing partnerships and recruiting additional public and private partners and developing strategic communications and community outreach efforts; Potential partner on community outreach, local hire program initiatives, and aligning resources to fund construction workforce pipeline development - Mile High United Way United Neighborhoods-a recently launched initiative to concentrate resources into highest-need neighborhoods in Metro Denver to address the needs of residents, create a stronger infrastructure, and build long-lasting, positive community change; Potential funding and/or evaluation partner - Workforce Innovation and Opportunity Act funding-dollars administered by the statewide public workforce system to support skills training, if providers register on the state of Colorado's eligible training provider site, and supportive resources.
+The workforce regions in Denver, Adams and Arapahoe Douglas counties have all indicated a willingness to leverage resources in support of this program; Potential funding for short-term and industry-recognized training

-- Mile High United Way United Neighborhoods-a recently launched initiative to concentrate resources into highest-need neighborhoods in Metro Denver to address the needs of residents, create a stronger infrastructure, and build long-lasting, positive community change; Potential funding and/or evaluation partner - Workforce Innovation and Opportunity Act funding-dollars administered by the statewide public workforce system to support skills training, if providers register on the state of Colorado's eligible training provider site, and supportive resources.
-The workforce regions in Denver, Adams and Arapahoe Douglas counties have all indicated a willingness to leverage resources in support of this program; Potential funding for short-term and industry-recognized training - Workforce Initiative Now (WIN)-an existing community workforce partnership recruiting and training individuals through network partners for careers in transit operations and maintenance, as well as infrastructure construction; WIN provides industry focused supportive services and coaching for individuals enrolled in network partner training programs or employed at local public and private projects; Potential source of aligned training funding and shared recruitment activities - Skilled Worker Outreach, Recruitment and Key Training (WORK Act) funding-Colorado Deptarment of Labor and Employment funding that support recruiting activities to I crease the number of Coloradoans in skilled worker training programs to fill predicted workforce shortages; Four of the six initial awards went to existing and new training partnerships in construction and these recruitment and outreach efforts can be leveraged to build industry interest - Mile High Connects-- partnership of organizations from the private, public and nonprofit sectors that are committed to ensuring that the Metro Denver regional transit system fosters communities that offer all residents the opportunity for a high quality of life; Potential partner on alternative transportation approaches for all project workers, including local hire employees - Denver Opportunity Youth Investment Initiative-an initiative of the Denver Metro Chamber of Commerce to improve educational and employment outcomes for on young adults between the ages of 18 and 24 who are disconnected from school and/or work; Partner in engaging youth into construction careers - Denver Housing Authority's Jobs Plus program-new HUD-funded grant to support workplace and life skill development and employment services for Denver housing Authority (DHA) residents living in Sunnyside; Potential to fund aligned training for qualified residents and ability to provide extensive supportive services to mitigate employment barriers
+- Workforce Initiative Now (WIN)-an existing community workforce partnership recruiting and training individuals through network partners for careers in transit operations and maintenance, as well as infrastructure construction; WIN provides industry focused supportive services and coaching for individuals enrolled in network partner training programs or employed at local public and private projects; Potential source of aligned training funding and shared recruitment activities - Mile High Connects-- partnership of organizations from the private, public and nonprofit sectors that are committed to ensuring that the Metro Denver regional transit system fosters communities that offer all residents the opportunity for a high quality of life; Potential partner on alternative transportation approaches for all project workers, including local hire employees - Denver Housing Authority's Jobs Plus program-new HUD-funded grant to support workplace and life skill development and employment services for Denver housing Authority (DHA) residents living in Sunnyside; Potential to fund aligned training for qualified residents and ability to provide extensive supportive services to mitigate employment barriers